alicelovescake/nibbles-n-bytes/data/projects/poke.md

 I found a great [Youtube tutorial](https://www.youtube.com/channel/UCMCcqbJpyL3LAv3PJeYz2bg) that walked through how to build your first React Native app.
 As I followed along, I suddenly felt shame in copying some of the code in the video.
 Am I really practicing to become a good engineer if I don't write original code?
 Am I taking shortcuts by taking someone else's code?

-At the end of the day, I'm incredibly grateful for the plethora of online resources to enable beginner and even senior developers to be successful.
+At the end of the day, I'm incredibly grateful for the plethora of online resources to enable developers to be successful.
 Yes, I've copied code from tutorials and gotten answers from StackOverflow, but I'm also building and learning along the way.
-So I think copying code is not cheating, it is part of learning!
+So maybe copying code is not cheating, it is part of learning!

 ### Do to Learn